 Known for their destructive nature, termites can cause significant structural damage to homes if they’re left unchecked.

-They’re often mistaken for ants (as well as countless other species) due to their appearance and behavior, but several key differences set them apart.
+They’re often mistaken for ants (as well as numerous other species) due to their appearance and behavior, but several key differences distinguish them.

 How to Tell Termites From Other Bugs